+- (4) Zoning Classification of proposed subdivision and adjacent property if applicable. - (5) The approximate location of all boundary lines of the property. - (6) Approximate total acreage of land to be subdivided in Chatham County, and other county if applicable. - (7) Approximate lineal feet of the proposed street. - (8) The approximate location of existing and platted streets, easements, water bodies, water courses and their associated riparian buffers (including sinkholes, dry stream beds, and pond overflow streams), buildings (including mobile homes), railroads, parks, cemeteries, bridges, sewers, water mains, culverts, lands subject to flood and other pertinent features. - (9) The location and width of all existing and proposed street right-of-ways and easements, and other public ways, and riparian buffers, where applicable.

+(10) The approximate location(s), type(s), and size(s) of all proposed stormwater devices and/or easements required by the Chatham County Stormwater Ordinance.

-- (4) Zoning Classification of proposed subdivision and adjacent property if applicable. - (5) The approximate location of all boundary lines of the property. - (6) Approximate total acreage of land to be subdivided in Chatham County, and other county if applicable. - (7) Approximate lineal feet of the proposed street. - (8) The approximate location of existing and platted streets, easements, water bodies, water courses and their associated riparian buffers (including sinkholes, dry stream beds, and pond overflow streams), buildings (including mobile homes), railroads, parks, cemeteries, bridges, sewers, water mains, culverts, lands subject to flood and other pertinent features. - (9) The location and width of all existing and proposed street right-of-ways and easements, and other public ways, and riparian buffers, where applicable. - (10) The approximate location, dimensions, and acreage of all proposed or existing lots. - (11) The approximate location, dimensions and acreage of all property proposed to be set aside for a park or playground use, or other public or private reservation, with designation of the purpose thereof, and conditions, if any, of the dedication or reservation. - (12) Names of all streets existing and proposed. - (13) A notation on the use of any lots proposed for a use other than single family residential. - (14) All lots in each subdivision shall be consecutively numbered. - (15) A notation specifying that a public water system is not presently available to the subdivision. - (16) A time schedule of development for subdivisions of more than 50 lots. - (17) The approximate location of structures of approximately 50 years old or having historical significance on the development property or within 100 feet of the development property on adjacent land.
+- (1011) The approximate location, dimensions, and acreage of all proposed or existing lots. - (1112) The approximate location, dimensions and acreage of all property proposed to be set aside for a park or playground use, or other public or private reservation, with designation of the purpose thereof, and conditions, if any, of the dedication or reservation. - (1213) Names of all streets existing and proposed. - (1314) A notation on the use of any lots proposed for a use other than single family residential. - (1415) All lots in each subdivision shall be consecutively numbered. - (1516) A notation specifying that a public water system is not presently available to the subdivision. - (1617) A time schedule of development for subdivisions of more than 50 lots. - (1718) The approximate location of any significant cultural and/or historical sites as defined by NC Office of Archaeology, Department of Cultural Resources and/or Chatham Historical Association on the property.- - (19) The approximate location and age of any existing buildings (including mobile homes), cemeteries, or historical structures greater than 50 years in age on the property.